yifeir33/cs4500project/report/doc.md

 ## Open questions:
 where you list things that you are not sure of and would like the answer to.

+//need filereader?
+//what is the net in application?
+//

 ## Status:
 This week we set up the directories as required and wrote tests for key/value store.